Policy and Procedure #620.0, Community Involvement Hours

 How is this related to Board priorities?

-The Community Involvement Hours policy and procedure supports student achievement and well-being by fostering positive relationships among students, staff, parents/guardian and community members It encourages engagement of students, staff, parents/guardians and community members in public education.
+The Community Involvement Hours policy and procedure supports student achievement and well-being by fostering positive relationships among students, staff, families and community members.
+It encourages engagement of students, staff, families and community members in public education.

 It is the expectation of the York Region District School Board that all employees, students and persons invited to or visiting Board property, or partaking/volunteering in Board or school-sponsored events and activities, will respect the policies and procedures of the Board.